Welcome to Skye Roots

-Welcome to Skye Roots: – research and reporting of family history and genealogy for anyone with links to or ancestors from Scotland’s Isle of Skye & the Island of Raasay.
+A website dedicated to research and reporting of family history for anyone with links to or ancestors from Scotland’s Isle of Skye & the Island of Raasay.

 The Skye Roots archive is the life-long passion of Skye woman Norma MacLeod who researches, draws together and preserves the fragmented wealth of local Skye family history for the benefit of people around the world.

 Originally started as a hobby over 30 years ago, Skye Roots has gathered momentum, collating information from a huge variety of sources including Census Returns, Old Parish Records and (from 1855) Statutory Records of births, marriages and deaths as well as books, oral traditions (including patronymics), local knowledge and contacts.

 At an early stage, Norma realised that the sum of the whole would be greater than the individual elements.
 All information found is entered into her personal, specially-designed database.
 Checking out everyone living in a given area, rather than only one specific family, can identify relationships that would not come to light using conventional research methods.

 Skye Roots research service is an affordable way to expand your understanding of your own or a friend or relative’s family tree.